-- 1. To recognise three commercial zones within Hatfield Peverel built area (see Map 12.1) along The Street and Maldon Road - 2.
+- 1. To recognise three commercial zones within Hatfield Peverel built area (see Map 12.1 on page #) along The Street and Maldon Road - 2.
 To avoid a loss of business and retail premises in these zones - 3.
 To provide a good level of services for a growing community and decrease the need for car journeys

-Protection of Commercial Premises
+Policy ECN 4 Protection of Commercial Premises